ConDuckt/old-conducktor/README.md

 ## Acknowledgements

 As stated above, some code (particularly Handlebars views) was leveraged from coursework.
+The repo in question is linked [here](https://nu.bootcampcontent.com/NU-Coding-Bootcamp/NU-VIRT-FSF-PT-01-2023-U-LOLC/-/tree/main/00-homework-solutions/14-Main).

 Special thanks to [Reid Madock](https://github.com/reidmadock) for figuring out the bcrypt webhook issue.